JFY96/notes/notes/js/javascript.md

 - `const` - constants (`let` but variable cannot be changed after)
 - `var` - old-school variable decalaration

+## differences

+- `var` has lexical scoping (function/globally) while `let` and `const` have block scoping
+- While all are hoisted to the top of their scope, `var` is initialized with `undefined` while the others are not initialized
+- `const` must be initialized during declaration

 ## Naming

 - name can only contain alpha, numbers, `$` or `_`